sahil87/bloghexo/source/_posts/2018/Switching-back-from-hugo-to-hexo.md

   - blog
 date: 2018-12-23 02:20:00
 ---

-Been relly since I blogged anything.
-Primary reasons being that blogging and searching through the existing blog has become tougher than needed.
-I suspect that was because of Hugo and the theme I has selected in it.
+I has been really long since I blogged anything.
+The primary reason was that blogging and searching through the existing blog had become tougher than required.
+Probably because of Hugo and the theme that I selected in it.

-Spent today shifting all my blog back from hugo to hexo.
-Paid a heavy price for not sticking as closely to Markdown spec as possible.
+Spent today shifting sahil.cc back from hugo to hexo.
+Ended up paying a heavy price for not sticking as closely as possible to the Markdown spec (and depending hugo/hexo specific plugins instead).

-It was a close call between [Hexo Next](https://github.com/theme-next/hexo-theme-next) and [Icarus](https://github.com/ppoffice/hexo-theme-icarus) theme.
-Finally went with Hexo Next for the ease of use.
+For Hexo theme, it was a close call between [Hexo Next](https://github.com/theme-next/hexo-theme-next) and [Icarus](https://github.com/ppoffice/hexo-theme-icarus).
+Finally Hexo Next won out for its ease of use.

 Now live at https://www.sahil.cc